fachwerk-dev/create-fachwerk/slides2/slides.md

 Slides can also have **frontmatter**, a header section with various metadata.
 It is stored in [YAML](https://dev.to/paulasantamaria/introduction-to-yaml-125f) format.

 When adding `title:` metadata to pages, these pages appear in the menu.
-Click `≡` to toggle it.
+Click <Icon id="bx:menu" /> to toggle it.

 ```
 ---